jmikeschultz/Lairplay/README.txt

 It emulates an Airport Express for the purpose of streaming music from iTunes and compatible iPods.
 It implements a server for the Apple RAOP protocol.
-It allows you to control a multizone amplifier controller (specifically the Russound MCA5) directly through Airplay without controller middleware
+It allows you to control a multizone amplifier controller (specifically the Russound MCA5) directly through Airplay without a controller middleware app.

 Installation
 ------------